bahrus/xtal-element/README.md

 4. Registers the custom element based on the static 'is' property.

-### Defining properties / attributes with Inheritance
+### Defining properties / attributes with inheritance

 In order for one custom element to merge its additional properties with the properties from subclasses do the following: